Revised May 27, 2017

 We will continue the AHSP photo gallery this year for images collected during the weekend.
 We’ve noticed many of the astrophotographers complementing their all-night photon grabbing with next-day image processing.
 You don’t need to go that far.
 AHSP would like to recognize your efforts with a slide show of submitted images during the weekend.
 Not only astrophotos, but also photos of the people, activities, and mountain environment of AHSP will be welcome.
 Arlen Raasch is coordinating, and details will been posted on the Web site.

 Previous years’ successful raffle format will also be continued, with major prizes (this year Cannon stabilized binocs and Kestrel weather stations) along with the more typical items provided by NOVAC & AHSP and by our commercial supporters.
 Certain prizes are reserved for young attendees.
 You will receive some tickets with your registration packet, and can purchase more (except for the major prize).
-Remember that any excess revenue goes to the continuation of AHSP, and to help support our hosts, The Mountain Institute, and its programs.
+Remember that any excess revenue goes to the continuation of AHSP, and to help support our hosts, Experience Learning, and its programs.
 Raffle will be held Sunday before dinner.
 You must be present to win.

 Adding items to your registration